 Employee Provident Fund: Some companies voluntarily provide this benefit to employees.
 The provident fund is available to all permanent employees.
 It allows employees to contribute at least 3% of their income (as decided in the official contract) into the fund, and it is released on the date of the individual's retirement.

 Notice Period: 1 month

-Probation Period: The probation period cannot exceed 3 months.
+Probation Period: The probation period cannot exceed three months.
 The employees can work without any probation period also.

-Severance Pay: Employees terminated by notice or with payment in lieu of notice shall be entitled to severance payment, which is as follows:
+Severance Pay: Employees terminated by notice shall be entitled to severance payment, which is as follows:

-Co-working Cost: There are several co-working spaces which are vibrant and eco-friendly, with excellent internet service, air conditioning, having relax zones and office equipment like printers, photocopiers etc. at different places in Yagon and Mandalay.
-These places can be booked for a day, a week or a month.
+Co-working Cost: Several co-working spaces are vibrant and eco-friendly, with excellent internet service, air conditioning, relaxing zones, office equipment like printers, photocopiers, etc., at different places in Yangon and Mandalay.
+These places can be booked for a day, a week, or a month.

 Visa: To work in Myanmar, foreign workers need to get a 70-day single-entry business visa.
 This costs USD50.
-Foreign employees who have obtained at least two 70-day single-entry business visas can apply for a multiple-entry visa (which is valid for 3 [costs USD 200] or 6 months [costs USD 400] or 1 year [costs USD 600]).
-Foreign Registration Certificate should be obtained by foreign nationals who wish to reside and work in Myanmar continuously for more than 90 days.
+Foreign employees who have obtained at least two 70-day single-entry business visas can apply for a multiple-entry visa (which is valid for 3 [costs USD 200] or six months [costs USD 400] or one year [costs USD 600]).
+Foreign Registration Certificate should be obtained by foreign nationals who wish to work in Myanmar for more than 90 days continuously.